ratwolfzero/hopalong_python/README.md

 Two variants of the program are available:

 - Basic 2D Version: Calculates and displays the Hopalong Attractor along with pixel density represented by a color bar.
-- Basic 3D Version: Calculates and displays the Hopalong Attractor along with pixel density represented by Z-axis.
+- Basic 3D Version: Calculates and displays the Hopalong Attractor along with pixel density (normalized) represented by Z-axis.

 - Extended Version: Includes all features of the basic version, excluding the color bar, plus additional statistics and visualization of the pixel hit counts distribution.